Board charter and responsibilities

 The Company Secretary is furthermore responsible for ensuring the proper administration of the proceedings and matters relating to the Board, the Company and the shareholders of Remgro in accordance with applicable legislation and procedures.

-The Board annually evaluates the competence and effectiveness of the Company Secretary, as required by the JSE Listings Requirements.
-The evaluation process includes an assessment by each Board member of the Company Secretary’s eligibility, skills, knowledge and execution of duties.
+During the year under review the Board has expanded its annual evaluation process of the Board, subcommittees and directors, by also including an annual evaluation in respect of the Company Secretary.
 The Board has considered and is satisfied that the Company Secretary is competent and has the necessary experience to effectively execute her duties.
-A brief curriculum vitae of the Company Secretary is available here.
+A brief curriculum vitae of the Company Secretary is included here.

 The Board has established subcommittees to assist it in discharging its duties and responsibilities.
 Each committee has its own mandate/terms of reference that defines its powers and duties.
 Copies of these mandates and terms of reference, which are reviewed on an annual basis, are available here.